hablullah/data-quran/README.md

 Like other open source projects, we are open to suggestions and corrections.
 Feel free to submit your issues if there are any error in the dataset.
 However, there is a special rule for pull requests.

 In this repository, every data scraped using `cli` from the sources using their official page or APIs.
-This is done to make sure data in this repository is exactly the same as the one in the original source.
+This is done to make sure data in this repository is same as the one in the original source.
 Therefore, **any PR that want to modify the data will be rejected**.

 If you found a problem with the data, you should contact the original source and ask them to correct it.
 Once they make the correction upstream, we will update the data in this repository.

+## Legality

+Data in this repository are collected from various sources, either by using the official download links, accessing their API, or scraping their web pages.
+Since scraping public information are considered legal in most countries, we hope this collection can be considered as fair use.
+Besides that, some source also have their own term of use which we try to fulfill.

 ## License